japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 bucketed_4_10e4.join(bucketed_4_10e6, "id").foreach(_ => ())
 ----

-The above join query of the bucketed tables shows no link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc[ShuffleExchangeExec] physical operators (aka _Exchange_) as the shuffling has already been executed (before the query was run).
+The above join query of the bucketed tables shows no spark-sql-SparkPlan-ShuffleExchangeExec.md[ShuffleExchangeExec] physical operators (aka _Exchange_) as the shuffling has already been executed (before the query was run).

 .SortMergeJoin of Bucketed Tables (Details for Query) image::images/spark-sql-bucketing-sortmergejoin-bucketed-tables-no-exchanges.png[align="center"]